Daniel Chapter 5

 Transliteration nᵊḇûḵaḏne’ṣṣar Pronunciation neb-oo-kad-nets-tsar’ Nebuchadnezzar II also spelled Nebuchadrezzar II was the second Neo-Babylonian emperor, ruling from the death of his father Nabopolassar in 605 BC to his own death in 562 BC.
 Historically known as Nebuchadnezzar the Great, he is typically regarded as the empire’s greatest king For more info click here

-your father, the king, I say, your father, made master of the magicians, astrologers, Chaldeans, and soothsayers;
+your father (or grandfather), the king, I say, your father, made master of the magicians, astrologers, Chaldeans, and soothsayers;

-5:12 Because as an excellent spirit, and knowledge, and understanding, meaning of dreams, and showing of hard sentences, and dissolving of doubts, were found in the same Danielדניאל
+5:12 Because as an excellent spirit, and knowledge, and understanding, meaning of dreams, and showing of hard sentences, and dissolving (or of a dissolver) of doubts (or knots), were found in the same Danielדניאל

 Meaning Judge Of God, God Is My Judge From the verb דין, to judge or govern, and the word אל (‘el), God.
 For more info click here